Surprising unusual Catalan Barcelona traditions

 Catalonia is a region with a very important cultural heritage that you will not be tired of discovering during your stay… We think then of museums, architecture or even gastronomy, but do not forget especially the traditions that occupy a place of choice!
 Whether you have decided to visit the Catalan capital, Barcelona or any other part of the region, you will likely have the chance to attend one of them.
 Discover these surprising unusual Catalan Barcelona traditions during your stay; surely you won’t regret.

 All these events occur close to our top-end apartments in central locations in Barcelona.
+So don’t miss the opportunity to book your holiday apartment in Barcelona with us to make the most of them.

 - The dancing egg